-You may feel able to address concern about conduct that you believe may constitute bullying or harassment of any nature directly with the person or people concerned.
+You may feel able to address concerns about conduct that you believe may constitute bullying or harassment of any nature, directly with the person or people concerned.
 This should be done sensitively and usually with the knowledge and assistance of your manager, or a member of Human Resources.
 In the case of incidents involving third parties (such as customers, suppliers or visitors) a manager must always be consulted before any attempts are made to raise concerns.

-You may raise complaints about bullying or harassment in accordance with our Grievance Procedure.
+If you do not feel able to address concerns yourself or need support/assistance with doing so then you may raise a complaint about bullying or harassment in accordance with our Grievance Procedure.
 You will be required to set out details of your complaint in writing and/or to attend an investigation meeting during which your concerns will be noted.
 You will also be required to provide the name(s) of any persons you believe have bullied or harassed you and the names of any potential witnesses to the incident(s).